-Indentation: Used only to align subsequent lines of heading text.

-Paragraph spacing: 12pt before.
+- Indentation: Used only to align subsequent lines of heading text (i.e. "hanging indent"). - Paragraph spacing: 12pt before and 6pt after.

-[Note: Please see the section below on "Headings, numbers and bullets" for more information on the format applicable to headings.]
+[Note: Please see the section below on "Headings, numbers and bullets" on pages 57 to 59 for more information on the format applicable to headings.]